idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 **Surround with characters 1**	Ctrl+Shift+Quote

-Surround the selected text with the characters defined in Edit-> Options-> General-> Surround with characters 1.
+Surround the selected text with the characters defined in Edit > Preferences > General > Surround with characters 1.

 Also in Edit > Target segment submenu and through the context menu (right click) when in the target language box.

 **Surround with characters 2**	Ctrl+Shift+Close Bracket

-Surround the selected text with the characters defined in Edit-> Options-> General-> Surround with characters 2.
+Surround the selected text with the characters defined in Edit > Preferences > General > Surround with characters 2.

 Also in Edit > Target segment submenu and through the context menu (right click) when in the target language box.

 **Surround with characters 3**	Ctrl+Shift+Open Bracket

-Surround the selected text with the characters defined in Edit-> Options-> General-> Surround with characters 3.
+Surround the selected text with the characters defined in Edit > Preferences > General > Surround with characters 3.

 Also in Edit > Target segment submenu and through the context menu (right click) when in the target language box.